A Filon-Clenshaw-Curtis-Smolyak rule for multi-dimensional oscillatory integrals with application to a UQ problem for the Helmholtz equation: Introduction

-The estimate \eqref{mainalt} can be seen as a generalisation of the concept of {\em universality} discussed in \cite[eqn.
-(7)]{NoRi:99} to the case of oscillatory integrals.
-In \eqref{mainalt}, one additional bounded mixed derivative is needed (compared with the non-oscillatory case) in order to obtain the advantageous negative power of $k$ in the second term on the right-hand side of \eqref{mainalt}.
-This implies that, in general, the absolute error of the FCCS rule decays with at least the same order in $k$ as the integral itself as $k \rightarrow \infty$.
-The estimate \eqref{mainalt1} essentially shows that, under certain conditions, the relative error of the FCCS rule actually decays with repect to $k$.
+(although a slightly different definition of this concept is used in complexity theory -- see Remark \ref{rem:Novak}).
+Then Theorem \ref{thm:main_grid} shows that the absolute error of the FCCS rule decays with at least the same order $\mathcal{O}(k^{-\widetilde{d}})$ as $\cI^{k,d,a} f$ itself (as $k \rightarrow \infty$), whereas Theorem \ref{thm:main_grid1} essentially shows that, under certain mild conditions, the \blue{normalized error} of the FCCS rule actually decays with at least order $\mathcal{O}(k^{-1})$ as $k \rightarrow \infty$.

+It may be noticed that the estimate \eqref{mainalt} contains the factor $N(r,d)^{1-p}$, for functions with $p$ mixed derivatives, whereas in the classical non-oscillatory case (e.g., \cite{NoRi:99}), this is replaced by the better factor $N(r,d)^{-p}$.
+Since we consider here the oscillatory case, it is important to have negative powers of $k$ in the estimate, and for this we pay with one less negative power of $N(r,d)$.
+Nevertheless we also point out that the following alternative to \eqref{mainalt}

+valid for all $k$, can also be proved, thus recovering the usual power of $N(r,d)$, but losing decay with respect to $k$.
+Theorems \ref{thm:main_grid}, and \ref{thm:main_grid1} will be proved in \S \ref{sec:Error_Analysis}, and there we shall also give a sketch of the proof of \eqref{mainalt2}.

 In proving \eqref{mainalt}, \eqref{mainalt1} we make no special assumption concerning the decay of the derivatives of $f$ with respect to increasing dimension.
 Numerical experiments for the non-oscillatory case (e.g., \cite{GeGr:03,nobile2016adaptive}) have shown that if a suitable decay rate is present, then dimension-adaptive algorithms will give better results as $d$ increases.
 Theory underpinning the idea of the dimension-adaptive algorithms is given in \cite{chkifa2014high,schillings2013sparse}.
 In \S \ref{subsec:quad} we give computations using both a standard and a dimension-adaptive method (the latter adapted from the algorithm in \cite{nobile2016adaptive}) for the oscillatory quadrature problem.
 These demonstrate the theoretical properties of the former in general and the efficiency of the latter in cases where the importance of the dimensions is decaying.